Note: The information in this resource can also be accessed online via the Art and design Curriculum portal and Curriculum information pages.

 How does Kapow Primary’s art scheme develop knowledge and skills?

-This document provides a suggested long-term plan for each year group, ensuring a clear pathway for pupil learning.
-Progression is broken down into the following key areas:
+This document provides a suggested long-term plan for each year group, supporting a clear pathway for pupil learning.
+Progression in Art is organised into the following strands, all of which are woven throughout our art units.

 - Generating ideas – encouraging autonomy; developing creativity; generating original ideas through experimentation.